Pride, progress, and

 The awards, established

-in 1990, recognize and honor media for their fair, accurate and
+in 1990, recognize and honor media figures and outlets for

 "I started with them